 Click here to download a copy of the Strategically Resourced Provision document.

-Mrs Sarah Johnson is our Head of Learning Support Department / Strategically Resourced Provision for Autism and SENco, Mrs Sarah Johnson, can be contacted by email firstname.lastname@example.org or telephone 01900 898888
+Our Head of Learning Support Department / Strategically Resourced Provision for Autism and SENco, Mrs Sarah Johnson, can be contacted by email firstname.lastname@example.org or telephone 01900 898888

 Personal Development is about the personal and social development of students.
 It is a vehicle through which we prepare our students for the opportunities, responsibilities and experiences of life now and in the future.
 Through our Personal Development programme we deliver four subjects – Religious Studies; Personal, Social, Health, Enterprise and Economic Education; Citizenship; and Careers Education.
 The result is a curriculum that explores the link between citizenship and world religions and teaches students how to be safe, healthy and happy.